Bocampagni/Sigma-Analytics/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Sigma Analytics is your daily stock market data analysis report.
-It was built under Yahoo Finance API, and aims to give you a useful insight of your stocks, whenever you want.
+With Sigma, you are able to analise your stock data in a range of seven days.

-You can select as much ticket as you want to analise under a range of seven days.
+Built under Yahoo Finance API, this project aims to give you an easy way to visualize and make useful insights on your stock data.